Conference Synopsis & Theme

 Since introducing and establishing the concept of World Class Sustainable Cities (WCSC) International Conference in 2009, this annual conference series has gained recognition and prominence among the built-environment industry professionals, City Managers, Government agencies, residents’ groups and stakeholders on the benefits and challenges faced in becoming a World Class City.

-The 9th series of the ‘International Conference on World Class Sustainable Cities’ (WCSC) event themed ‘Transforming Cities: Design, Nature & Human Lives’ aims at addressing and reflecting on the current and future urban challenges faced in meeting the demands of an ever-increasing populous nation and achieving high-income economy status.
+The 10th series of the ‘International Conference on World Class Sustainable Cities’ (WCSC) event themed ‘Kuala Lumpur: Today & Beyond’ aims at addressing and reflecting on the current and future urban challenges faced in meeting the demands of an ever-increasing populous nation and achieving high-income economy status.
 The 21st Century is a century of cities – Cities across the globe are swelling, compounding social and environmental sustainability challenges.
 Hence, cities have to transform, reinvent themselves and rethink policies that leads to solutions towards millennial challenges.
 Cities have become laboratories for innovation where innovative ideas, entrepreneurship and social dynamism are incubated, implemented and elevated to the broader national consciousness.
 The unprecedented growth in urban population will mean that the right strategies and actions need to be in place in order to have cities and towns that cater to the needs of the people towards providing a better and sustainable quality of life for all citizens.

 WCSC has been specifically designed to showcase some of the best and successful practices and experiences from World Class Cities, as well as to provide an opportunity for conference participants to learn and better understand the efforts made within our own nation.